-With the best will and all the money in the world, more often than not, people with chronic fatigue and other illnesses remain unwell due to the limitations of lab testing.
+Unfortunately many people with chronic fatigue and other chronic illnesses remain unwell due to the limitations of lab testing.

-In my experience, Kinesiology or ART is the most effective tool to helping chronically unwell patients because it can help find the root cause and help identify the specific remedies to address it safely and efficiently.
+In my experience, Kinesiology or ART is the most effective tool because it has the potential to help find the root cause and help identify the specific remedies to address it safely and efficiently.

 I know many people who have not benefited from seeing Kinesiologists, and that may be for many reasons including: